 The PCU will develop a detailed workplan for the NIP update.
-It will draw up the assigned responsibilities among government departments and selection and nomination of relevant project stakeholders.
+It will draw up the assigned responsibilities amongst government departments and selection and nomination of relevant project stakeholders.
 The NSC will approve the workplan.
-With this, relevant governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.

-Expertise not available at the national stakeholder level will be compensated with national experts.
-The PCU will assure their selection and hiring.
-The implementing agency will select and hire International experts to assist in specific project activities outlined in the TORs.
+Relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.
+Expertise not available at the stakeholder level will be undertaken by naitonal experts that are selected and hired through the PCU.
+UNIDO will select (in collaboration with MOEMSP) and hire international experts to assist in specific project activities outlined in the TORs.

-Four working groups with expertise in specific areas will be responsible for conducting the inventories as follows:
+Four working groups with expertise in specific areas will be resonsible for conducting the inventories as follows:

-- working group on institutional and legal issues will assess and analyze the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
-The results will be summarized in a report. - three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (uPOPs).
-Each working group will update the existing POPs inventory and conduct new POPs inventory.
-The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).
+- A working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
+The results will be summarized in a report. - Three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new uPOPs.
+Each working group will update the existing POPs inventory, conduct new POPs inventory, and help develop action plans.
+The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling, etc.).

-National and international experts will assist in the implementation of the project activities, outputs and drafting of the project documents.
-The national experts will be selected and contracted by the PCU through the subcontract, and the international expert will be selected and recruited by UNIDO.
+National and international experts will assist with the implementation of project activities, outputs and drafting of the project documents.
+The national experts will be selected and contracted by the PCU, and the international expert will be selected and contracted by UNIDO .